top of page

 In 1909, a meeting was held at the home of Mrs. Robert Davis on 916 Euclid Avenue (moved to 111 Hendricks Street) in Ambler to establish a YMCA in Ambler.
 Prior to this, Mrs. Robert Davis had a conference with Dr. Richard V. Mattison about this matter, and he supported the movement to establish the YMCA.
 A Ladies' Auxiliary Society was established by Mrs. Robert Davis to aid the YMCA movement.

 YMCA secretary J.B.
 Carruthers was part of a public town meeting in Ambler where people discussed about the organization of the YMCA for the town.
 He was pleased to hear how many people supported the movement.
-There were a list of equipments the people wish to have for their proposed YMCA:
+There were a list of equipment the people wished to have for their proposed YMCA:

 • Gymnasium